mark-sim/C8E/README.md

 ### CHIP-8 Emulator written in C++11

-This was my first project to get an insight of *THE SCARY EMULATOR WORLD.*
+This was my first project to get an insight of *THE EMULATOR WORLD.*

 All the games in ROM works!